heinhtetwin/codepipeline-demo/README.md

 # codepipeline-demo

-This repository contains sample files required for demo Codepipeline Blog.
+This repository contains sample files required for Demo Codepipeline Blog.
+You can find the blog post here ->